Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 #### Visual agent concurrency

 Only one visual agent request runs at a time.
-You may submit multiple tasks concurrently; they are appended to `visual_agent.db` and executed sequentially.
+You may submit multiple tasks concurrently; they are appended to `visual_agent_queue.db` and executed sequentially.
 Poll the `/status` endpoint and wait for `{"active": false}` to determine when the agent is free for new work.